wolfalders/wolfalders.github.io/_pages/about.md

 I am an archaeologist investigating the emergence of interconnected urban societies and early globalization in eastern Africa and across the Indian Ocean.
 I have extensive experience organizing and directing archaeological research projects, successfully integrating traditional survey and excavation techniques with advanced geospatial technologies, community-based research design, and training and mentoring for early career scholars from underrepresented and underserved backgrounds.

-I am a National Science Foundation SBE postdoctoral fellow at the Center for Advanced Spatial Technologies (CAST) at the University of Arkansas, Fayetteville.
+I am currently a Visiting Research Scholar at the Institute for the Study of the Ancient World at NYU.
+I was previously a National Science Foundation SBE postdoctoral fellow at the Center for Advanced Spatial Technologies (CAST) at the University of Arkansas, Fayetteville.
 I received my PhD from the Department of Anthropology at the University of California, Berkeley in 2022.
 My research has been funded by the National Science Foundation, the Wenner-Gren Foundation, the Andrew Mellon Foundation, and the National Endowment for the Humanities.

 ![Field team performing ceramic analysis](DSC_7859.JPG) Analyzing ceramics with students and members of the Zanzibar Department of Museums and Antiquities, summer 2023.